ChStLeGitHub/Project12-Estimating-Market-Value-of-Used-Cars/README.md

-# Project 12: Estimating Market of Used Cars
+# Project 12: Estimating Market Value of Used Cars

 **Objective:** To develop a machine learning model for Rusty Bargain, a used car sales company that is building an app intended to accurately and swiftly predict the market value of used cars.